 In a July ceremony, the Trapper's Cabin was named in honor of Jack Sheltmire M'73.

-Audio Walking Tour created in 2012 by Bill Hein '12
+Audio Tour created by Bill Hein '12